Sound Trek: A Music Lover's Guide to Asheville

 12:30 p.m.
-Lunch at The Noodle Shop (Pack Square) or Mayfel’s (College Street) — While there’s no limit to delicious dining options around downtown Asheville, these two locations provide outdoor seating within earshot of the city’s most popular busking spots.
+Lunch at The Noodle Shop (Pack Square) or Mayfel’s (College Street) — While there’s no limit to delicious dining options around downtown Asheville, these two locations provide outdoor seating within earshot of the city’s most popular busking (street performing) spots.
 Where to begin?
 The sidewalks of downtown Asheville offer plenty of free music, thanks to an array of buskers.
 While retro jazz and bluegrass acts often draw large crowds, seek out the singer-songwriters and handpan players, too.
 Like what you hear?
 Tipping is encouraged.

 4:00-5:00 p.m.
 Stake out a spot for your lawn chair — Highland Brewing Company opens an outdoor stage from spring to fall, with live music in a meadow setting.
-The warm months bring plenty of free outdoor festivals, too, such as Downtown After 5 (the third Friday of the month, May through September) and River Music (monthly, May through October, along the banks of the French Broad River).
+The warm months bring plenty of free outdoor festivals, too, such as Downtown After 5 (the third Friday of the month, May through September) and Shindig on the Green (monthly, May through October).

 5:00 p.m.
 Drum Circle — During warm-weather months, the community-oriented event drum circle starts around 5 p.m. at Pritchard Park every Friday.
 No need to ask for directions, just follow the syncopated rhythms — and feel free to join in.
 Need something to play?
 Visit Skinny Beats Drum Shop & Gallery, which sells an array of percussion instruments and also offers lessons.

 9:00 p.m.
 Rock out — The Grey Eagle, in The River Arts District, is known for its excellent sound and busy calendar of roots, rock, Americana and other acts.
 It’s worth a stop to view the venue’s extensive collection of portraits, by photographer and bartender Sandlin Gaither, of the bands that have graced its stage.
 The River Arts District is also home to the ultra-cool Asheville Guitar Bar and the indoor/outdoor music venue by the river, Salvage Station.
 Meanwhile, downtown Asheville’s popular venues include The Orange Peel — highlighted in Travel and Leisure, Rolling Stone, and GQ, among other publications — and Jack of the Wood.
 The latter, a pub with a traditional British Isles feel, hosts bands most nights and offers weekly Irish sessions.